RohitAwate/DOMEngine/README.md

 ### Selector Blocks
 The first five lines demonstrate the usage of DOM Engine's selectors and running sub-commands on selected nodes.
 The selector is the same as you'd use in the shell with the sub-commands grouped together inside the curly braces, separated by semi-colons.

-The next two selector blocks show alternative formatting.
+The next three selector blocks show alternative formatting.

 Finally, the last line shows the `print` command terminated with a semi-colon.